Gleisdreieck (Berlin U-Bahn): Overview

-The station's name literally means "railway triangle," or wye in English, and marks the spot of an earlier major train hub that opened in 1902, where the three branches of the first Stammstrecke U-Bahn line from Zoologischer Garten, Potsdamer Platz and Warschauer Brücke met.
+The station's name literally means "track triangle," or wye in English, and marks the spot of an earlier major train hub that opened in 1902, where the three branches of the first Stammstrecke U-Bahn line from Zoologischer Garten, Potsdamer Platz and Warschauer Brücke met.
 A major accident at the triangle happened on 26 September 1908, when two trains collided.
 One car derailed and fell from the viaduct, killing 18 people and injuring 21.
 Upon another dangerous incident, the single-level triangle from 1912 was rebuilt and replaced by the current two-level station.
 Since then there is no direct rail connection between the two lines at Gleisdreieck, but only an intersection.